When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Experiments

 \subsection{Real-world Datasets}

-We further evaluate MAGNETS on four real-world TSER datasets spanning energy consumption, wind power forecasting, air-quality monitoring, and structural health assessment.
-Three datasets originate from the TSER archive \cite{tan_time_2021, guijo-rubio_unsupervised_2024}, while the BridgeDegradation dataset is developed and released as part of this work.
+We further evaluate MAGNETS on ten real-world TSER datasets spanning energy consumption, wind power forecasting, air-quality monitoring, environmental risk modeling, and engineering asset health.
+Eight of them originate from the TSER archive \citep{tan_time_2021, guijo-rubio_unsupervised_2024}.
+As MAGNETS is inherently designed for tasks driven by localized temporal aggregations, we explicitly selected datasets whose physical interpretation is plausibly aligned with localized accumulation, event duration, or interval-specific temporal effects.
+Datasets relying primarily on global sequence-level properties (\textit{e.g.}, spectroscopy or text embeddings) were excluded, as such modalities are poorly aligned with MAGNETS' localized mask-and-aggregate inductive bias.
+Alongside these archive datasets, we use the BatteryDegradation1 dataset~\citep{Birkl2017OxfordBD} and release a novel BridgeDegradation dataset~\citep{zhao2025disentanglingslowfasttemporal}.
 Table~\ref{tab:datasets} summarizes their sample counts, lengths, and dimensionalities.